Drop Servicing: How To Make Money With Service Arbitrage

-- Kartra is a powerful sales funnel builder for creating websites designed to sell services online.
+- Kartra is a powerful sales funnel builder for creating websites to sell services online.

 - Combining WordPress and WooFunnels is a powerful way to create customizable service arbitrage businesses.

-- ClickFunnels is among of the most popular and effective ways to sell services online.
+- ClickFunnels is among the most popular and effective ways to sell services online.

-Having some copywriting skills will definitely help you to create a digital marketing funnel to boost your sales and get a better return on investment.
+Having copywriting skills will help you create a digital marketing funnel to boost your sales and get a better return on investment.

 Step 6: Traffic generation and customers acquisition